Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/hr-HR/maintain-guides-how-to-validate-axialunar.md

 #### Option 1: AXIASolar-JS Apps

 You can generate your [Session keys](https://solar.wiki.axiacoin.network/en/latest/axiasolar/learn/keys/#session-key) in the client via the apps RPC.
 If you are doing this, make sure that you have the AXIASolar-JS Apps explorer attached to your validator node.
 You can configure the apps dashboard to connect to the endpoint of your validator in the Settings tab.
-If you are connected to a default endpoint hosted by Parity of AXIACoin Foundation, you will not be able to use this method since making RPC requests to this node would effect the local keystore hosted on a _public node_ and you want to make sure you are interacting with the keystore for _your node_.
+If you are connected to a default endpoint hosted by Axia of AXIACoin Foundation, you will not be able to use this method since making RPC requests to this node would effect the local keystore hosted on a _public node_ and you want to make sure you are interacting with the keystore for _your node_.

 Once ensuring that you have connected to your node, the easiest way to set session keys for your node is by calling the `author_rotateKeys` RPC request to create new keys in your validator's keystore.
 Navigate to Toolbox tab and select RPC Calls then select the author > rotateKeys() option and remember to save the output that you get back for a later step.